 Below is a sample of what the application's output should look like:

 The only thing that might differ when run with your kernel is the value of YKIdleCount.Creating task...
 Starting kernel...
 Task started.
 Delaying task...
 TICK 1 TICK 2 Task running after 3 context switches!
 YKIdleCount is 2330.
 Delaying task...
 TICK 3 TICK 4 Task running after 5 context switches!
 YKIdleCount is 2328.
 Delaying task...
 TICK 5 TICK 6 Task running after 7 context switches!
 YKIdleCount is 2328.
 Delaying task...

-In addition to the demonstration, you must send email to the Lab TA with a written summary of problems you encountered, if any, and the total number of hours you spent on this lab.
+In addition to the demonstration, you must a written summary of problems you encountered, if any, in completing this lab.
+You should also include a report of the number of hours you spent on the lab, including coding and debugging.
 A realistic estimate is sufficient.
-You are also invited to include suggestions on additional information that could have been included on the web pages, or additional simulator features that would have cut your debugging time.
+Send a submission even if you didn't encounter any noteworthy bugs along the way.
 You will not receive full credit for the lab unless you send a report.

 It is quite possible that the new application code will uncover bugs that existed in your lab4b code.
 The addition of the new functions can also introduce new bugs into your code.
 Be aware of both possibilities as you debug.

 Keep in mind that YKDelayTask and YKExitISR can both call the scheduler, allowing your kernel to break in new and interesting ways.
 Make sure that your kernel properly saves and restores context for all the cases outlined in lab 4a.
 Also, make sure that interrupts are disabled when they should be.

 Once again, you may want to look at the problems students had in past semesters.
 The link below points to the list of problems from student reports for lab 4.